Champions League classics: Juventus 3-0 Atlético

 Article summary

 Remember Cristiano Ronaldo's tie-turning hat-trick?
-Watch the game again IN FULL on UEFA.tv from 17:00 CET on Tuesday – first, we set the scene.
+Watch the game again IN FULL on UEFA.tv – first, we set the scene.

 Article top media content